TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   <img src="/imgs/38_artiax6.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-The center of the particles are represented by balls and their orientation by the arrows.
+The centre of the particles is represented by balls, and their orientation by the arrows.
 However, you see all particles from all the slices are represented, you can change it by pressing <kbd>Clip</kbd> on the top.
 Now only the particles close (in Z) to the plane you are looking at will be visible.
 Easier for inspection.

 <a href="/imgs/38_artiax7.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax7.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

 You can also hide the tomogram and just look at the particles.
-Here, for example, you can see a pattern, these particles appear to all be oriented the same way.
+Here, for example, you can see a pattern; these particles appear to all be oriented the same way.

 <a href="/imgs/38_artiax8.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax8.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

 Let's try to attach a volume to these particles, to have a better idea of what is happening.
-On the left window, <kbd>Open Geomodel</kbd> (a .mrc volume, for example the template used for template matching, or the volume you obtained during STA)
+On the left window, <kbd>Open Geomodel</kbd> (a .mrc volume, for example, the template used for template matching, or the volume you obtained during STA)
-Then on the right, on the <kbd>Visualization tab</kbd>, at the bottom, on the <kbd>Add new surface</kbd> part, click on <kbd>Attach Model</kbd>.
+Then on the right, on the <kbd> Visualisation tab</kbd>, at the bottom, on the <kbd>Add new surface</kbd> part, click on <kbd>Attach Model</kbd>.
 Now we have ribosomes!
 You can play for the <kbd>Surface Level</kbd> to make it nice.

 <a href="/imgs/38_artiax9.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax9.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-Here you can see that many of them are nicely organized, these are ER-bound polysomes.
+Here you can see that many of them are nicely organised, these are ER-bound polysomes.

 You can also open multiple particle lists from multiple complexes as well as membrane segmentation, to understand how all these thing are organized in 3D, and to create nice figures.

 ## Alternatives to template matching

-While template matching is a standard method, several alternative approaches have been developed for identifying macromolecules within dense cellular environment.
+While template matching is a standard method, several alternative approaches have been developed for identifying macromolecules within a dense cellular environment.
 Especially, in the case where you don't know what your particle looks like, template matching falls short.

 ### Manual Picking

-- If you are able to recognize your particle of interest in the tomograms, you can manually select them in IMOD or with ArtiaX
+- If you can recognise your particle of interest in the tomograms, you can manually select them in IMOD or with ArtiaX

 ### Machine Learning-Based Methods